 Division of Maternal-Fetal Medicine

 Women and families facing high-risk pregnancies rely on Maternal-Fetal Medicine (MFM) specialists to care for and guide them through the unique challenges they face.
-Key to the specialty is its inter-disciplinary approach; valued partnerships with our Divisions of Reproductive Biology, General Obstetrics and Gynecology, and Clinical Genetics allow for comprehensive patient care, and education of future clinicians and investigators.
+Key to the specialty is its interdisciplinary approach and valued partnerships with the divisions of Reproductive Endocrinology & Infertility, General Obstetrics & Gynecology and Clinical Genetics allow for comprehensive patient care and education of future clinicians and investigators.

 The division participates in the NIHCD-sponsored MFM Units Network, allowing us to partner with 14 sites to conduct multi-center clinical trials.